JochenHiller/concierge-tests/docs/Concierge-EclipseSmartHome.md

 ## Overview

 This page describes the current status to run Eclipse SmartHome on the lightweight OSGi R5 Framework Concierge.
-As Eclipse SmartHome is the underlying framework for a so named "solution", the solution used to run on top of Concierge is openHAB2. openHAB2 provides a minimal version which does not require EMF/xText which is the base for this integration.
+As Eclipse SmartHome is the underlying framework for a so named "solution", the solution used to run on top of Eclipse SmartHome is openHAB2. openHAB2 provides a version for minimal-runtime, which does not require EMF/xText.
+This version is the base for the integration.

 The documentation here will use